morris-ribs/relay-graphql/README.md

 # relay-graphql

-This project is baed on https://github.com/relayjs/relay-starter-kit
+This project is based on https://github.com/relayjs/relay-starter-kit

 This is a GraphQL server, coded in NodeJs, that makes queries to retrieves data from a MongoDB instance.

-The client queries the data via Relay.
+The client queries the data via Relay: https://facebook.github.io/relay/

 # 1) Launch mongo daemon!